 - Everything about Aladar finding water, but perhaps especially the way he planted himself beside Eema—temporarily too weak to stand—to protect her from being trampled.
 And on that note, the fact that he saved the entire herd simply because he took the time to stop and try to care for a fallen older dinosaur, and that let him realize that the water table was just a foot or so below the dry lakebed; and his first act after figuring it out is to immediately share the knowledge with the others.
 Neera's slow, thoughtful pan between Aladar and her brother (who's violently driving any and all comers away from the single water hole Aladar had time to dig, until he's had his fill) says everything.

 "That's right, keep pushing and shoving!
 That's very helpful!"

-- It's subtle and likely unintentional, but when the straggler group sleeps, Aladar and Bayleen on the outsides form the shape of a rough heart.
+- It's subtle and likely unintentional, but when the straggler group sleeps, Aladar and Baylene on the outsides form the shape of a rough heart.

-- Bayleen revealing how much Aladar's respect for the stragglers meant to her when he finally loses hope after struggling and struggling to reach a dead end.
+- Baylene revealing how much Aladar's respect for the stragglers meant to her when he finally loses hope after struggling and struggling to reach a dead end.

 - Neera slowly learning how to hope again.
 After watching her nursery of orphans die off over the course of the movie—from a huge crowd in the beginning to just a single pair of brothers by the end—she goes back and helps to save the very last ones.
 You can hear in her voice that she's finally realizing maybe things don't have to be as brutal and heartless as Kron has always preached.
 Maybe showing mercy and caring for the weak really is worth it.

-"Don't worry, little ones.
-You're going to make it."
+"It's okay, little ones.
+We're going to make it."